 For assistance finding food, shelter, rent or utility assistance, or other essential services, call 211 or text your zip code to 898211 to speak with someone who can help.
 211 is available 24/7.

-Organizations eligible to apply should submit a one-page application containing the following information:
+Organizations eligible to apply should submit a 1-2 page application containing the following information:

 This funding request is due by 4:00 p.m.
-Monday, March 30 and should be emailed to Robin Bultman at email@example.com.
+Monday, May 11.
+Successful candidates will receive notification of funding by May 15.
+Applications should be emailed to Robin Bultman at email@example.com.
 Because of the quick moving nature of this proposal process, no late submissions will be considered.

 United Way of Lake County is a registered 501(c)3 nonprofit.
 EIN: 36-2167949.